anseki/plain-modal/README.md

 Each effect is a function that is called when the modal window is opened and closed.
 The function do something to open/close the modal window.
 It usually starts an animation that the modal window appears or it vanishes.
 For example, it adds or removes a CSS class that specifies CSS Animation.

-The function may be passed `done` callback function.
+The function may be passed `done` argument that is callback function.
 When the `done` is passed, the current opening or closing runs asynchronously, and the function must call the `done` when the effect finished.
-When the `done` is not passed, the current opening or closing runs synchronously, and the function must make the modal window appear or vanish immediately without effect.
+On the other hand, when the `done` is not passed, the current opening or closing runs synchronously, and the function must make the modal window appear or vanish immediately without effect.
 The opening or closing runs synchronously when [`open`](#open) method or [`close`](#close) method is called with `force` argument, or a child modal window is closed by closing parent modal window.

 In the functions, `this` refers to the current PlainModal instance.